 There are various phishing scams happening every day, so when users see a short URL without text that compels them to click it, it’s quite normal that the users won’t trust the link because the users don’t know where they could end up.

 Drawback for SEO

-Although the search engines have considerably adapted their algorithm, they still depend on the content as to figure out what kind of blog is it.
+Although the search engines have considerably adapted their algorithm, they still depend on the content to figure out what kind of blog is it.
 Unfortunately, this can have dire effects on your SEO, leaving your blog at the bottom ranking.
 Therefore, try sticking to the traditional blog and consult the SEO experts that can help you avoid these pitfalls.
-When consulting a marketing agency e.g. GWM, consider taking some useful advice as to get the most out of your optimized blog.
+When consulting a marketing agency e.g. GWM, consider taking some useful advice to get the most out of your optimized blog.

 One of the major disadvantages of microblogging resides in the fact that the depth of its content is extremely limited.
 Writing microblog posts on a particular topic or different niches in just 140 characters is a quite challenging task to achieve.

-Other Limitations of Microblogs
+Other limitations of microblogs

 For this reason, it is probably more convenient to write your microblog even using WordPress.
 Although this blog software is widely used for the traditional type of blogs, it can come in handy for microblogging as well.

-Microblogging is the Future
+Microblogging is the future

-The blogging future continues to flourish as the time goes by.
+The blogging future continues to flourish as time goes by.
 Traditional long blogs post are easy to locate by search engines; however, we cannot deny the convenience of microblogging.
 If you are a writer, this will save you time that you would waste on the research.
 Regularly posting your new content will enable your audience to easily find you.
-Especially in case of budding entrepreneurs, microblogging as a way of communication with the clients or a feedback source can help you get a better insight into your business.
-Despite disadvantages regarding the content, short URL and themes, the fact remains that microblogging is the future of blogging.
+Especially in the case of budding entrepreneurs, microblogging as a way of communication with the clients or a feedback source can help you get a better insight into your business.
+Despite disadvantages regarding the content, short URL, and themes, the fact remains that microblogging is the future of blogging.